Political lesbianism: History

 Political lesbianism originated in the late 1960s among "second-wave" radical feminists as a way to fight sexism and compulsory heterosexuality.
 Sheila Jeffreys helped to develop the concept when she co-wrote in 1981 "Love Your Enemy?
 The Debate Between Heterosexual Feminism and Political Lesbianism" with the Leeds Revolutionary Feminist Group.
-They argued that women should abandon support of heterosexuality and stop sleeping with men, while encouraging women to rid men "from your beds and your heads".
+They argued that women should abandon heterosexuality and stop sleeping with men, while encouraging women to rid men "from your beds and your heads".

 While the main idea of political lesbianism is to be separate from men, this does not necessarily mean that political lesbians are required to have sex with women.
 According to the Leeds Revolutionary Feminist Group, the definition of a political lesbian is "a woman-identified woman who does not fuck men".
-They proclaimed men the enemy and women who were in relationships with them collaborators and complicit in their own oppression.
-Heterosexual behavior is seen as the basic unit of the patriarchy's political structure, and therefore lesbians who reject heterosexual behavior are disrupting the established political system.
+They proclaimed men the enemy and women who were in relationships with them, collaborators and complicit in their own oppression.
+Heterosexual behaviour is seen as the basic unit of the patriarchy's political structure, and therefore lesbians who reject heterosexual behaviour are seen as disrupting the established political system.

-Ti-Grace Atkinson, a radical feminist who helped to found the group The Feminists, is credited with the phrase that came to embody the movement: "Feminism is the theory; lesbianism is the practice."
+Ti-Grace Atkinson, a radical feminist who helped found the group The Feminists, is credited with the phrase that came to embody the movement: "Feminism is the theory; lesbianism is the practice."

-Shared interest
+Idea

-Feminism provided a platform for some women to come out of a perceived suffocating shell of heterosexual norms, traditional sexuality, marriage and family life, a life viewed by some feminists as one of hard labor with little consideration and a system that subordinates women.
-By coming out of dominating heterosexual relationships, women are given an opportunity to declare themselves as lesbians with shared interests.
-As a result, feminism would be able to provide an environment in which lesbianism was not focused on personal pain or anguish, but was instead framed as an important political issue.

-In a broad sense, political lesbianism entails the political identification of women with other women; it encompasses a role beyond sexuality and supports eschewing forming relationships with men.
-It is partly based on the idea that women sharing and promoting a common interest creates a positive and needed energy which is necessary to enhance and elevate the role of women in the society, a development which will be curtailed by the institutions of heterosexuality and sexism if women choose the traditional norms.
+For some women, feminism provided a platform to escape expectations to uphold heterosexual norms, traditional sexuality, marriage and bearing children; a life viewed by some feminists as one of hard labor with little consideration and a system that subordinates women.
+Political lesbians argue that by further removing themselves from dominating heterosexual relationships and declaring themselves as lesbians, women are aligning themselves with shared interests of women, i.e. the political identification of women with other women.
+This is partly based on the idea that women sharing and promoting a common interest creates a positive and needed energy which is necessary to enhance and elevate the role of women in the society, a development which will be curtailed by the institutions of heterosexuality and sexism if women choose the traditional norms.

+Political lesbianism realigns the issue of lesbianism as one focused purely on personal pain or anguish, instead framing it as an important political issue and feminist strategy.
+In this sense, it defines lesbianism not purely in terms of sexuality.

 Though there has historically been discrimination against lesbians within the feminist movement, the movement still ended up providing a needed political platform for them.
 In its wake, it also expanded and introduced divergent views of sexuality.